 This is part of an ongoing startup advice series where I answer (anonymized!) questions from readers, like a written version of Smart Bear Live.
-To get your question answered, email me at asmartbear -at- shortmail -dot- com.
+To get your question answered, email me at asmartbear -at- shortmail -dot- com

 Regretful Pricer asks: